SuyogPrasai/microlane/README.md

 | **RLD-A** | Sequence-based | UNet backbone with ConvLSTM to leverage temporal information across frames. |
 | **RLD-B** | Sequence-based | Variant of RLD-A using a SegNet backbone instead of UNet. |

-- Our Pipeline Uses 4 different metrics for now.
-The Accuracy, FP, and FN metrics are derived from the TuSimple Benchmark, and the IOU is a custom IOU implmentation based on ego lanes.
+- Our pipeline employs four metrics, three sourced from the TuSimple benchmark and one custom ego-lane IOU, as described below.

 | Metric | Source | Description |
 |---|---|---|